 Yesterday the IHG® Rewards Club Premier Credit Card was launched, which is the new premium IHG credit card.
-The card has an $89 annual fee and a sign-up bonus of 80,000 IHG Rewards Club points after spending $2,000 within the first three months.
-You can earn a further 5,000 points by adding an authorized user and having them make a purchase within that same period.
+The card has an $89 annual fee and a welcome bonus of 80,000 IHG Rewards Club points after spending $2,000 within the first three months.

 While not as compelling as IHG’s old card once was (which is no longer open to new applicants), I see a lot of value in this card.
 Here’s where the value in the card lies, in my opinion:

 - An anniversary free night certificate that can be redeemed at hotels that cost up to 40,000 points per night (which excludes under 200 of IHG’s 5,300+ hotels around the world)

 - A fourth night free on award bookings; when you redeem points for a consecutive four night stay, the fourth night is free

 - A 20% discount when you purchase IHG Rewards Club points, which has the potential to be quite a deal